realA10001986/Time-Circuits-Display-DMX/README.md

 **&#9888; Not for public release**

-# Firmware for Flux Capacitor - DMX controlled
+# Firmware for Time Circuits Display - DMX controlled

 This repository holds a firmware for CircuitSetup's Time Circuits Display kit which allows to control each element through DMX.
 It is designed to work the the [Sparkfun LED-to-DMX](https://www.sparkfun.com/products/15110) shield.